Avngrss/rsschool-cv/cv.md

 ### MY SKILLS

-I own HTML, CSS(SCSS), basic Java Script and use Bootstrap.
-Flex and Greed.
+I own **HTML, CSS(SCSS), basic Java Script and use Bootstrap**. __Flex and Greed__.
 I consider my strengths to be sociability and the ability to work in a team and use Github.
 Always ready to new challenges and challenges.
 Ready to learn and learn something new.
 Ready to face challenges and make decisions to solve them.

 ---